 Has written many books on sport including boxing and of course football.

 Perhaps the most famous of the Joneses.
-Signed to Swansea Town in the early 1950’s, Cliff was a wizard of the wing.
+The youngest son of Ivor.
+Signed to Swansea Town in the early 1950s, Cliff was a wizard of the wing.
 In 1958 he was transferred to Tottenham Hotspur for another record fee, this time £35,000.
-He became a regular member of the Spurs first team, partnering Jimmy Greaves.
+He became a regular member of the Spurs first team, partnering with Jimmy Greaves.
 The 60’s were known as the glory glory days at Tottenham, where the side were unbeatable.
-He was part of the double winning team of 1961 and 1962, and in the side that won the first European cup winners cup in England.
+He was part of the double-winning team of 1961 and 1962, and in the side that won the first European cup winners cup in England.
 Cliff was capped 58 times for Wales and collected three F.A. cup winners medals and the European cup winners medal.
 In 1970, after over 10 years at Spurs, he signed for Fulham where he retired from the game.
 He went on to teaching P.E.

 The elder brother of Cliff.
 He started his career as a forward but settled down to become a resolute defender.
 After playing at Swansea then Bournemouth he went on to captain Watford where he finished his playing career.
 Bill McGarry, the manager at Bournemouth says, “No player ever gave more for me, and he’s still the best full back I ever managed.”
 Family History Data

 The youngest son of Shoni.
 This is my father seen here 2nd from the right-back row with the England Schoolboys team at Ninian Park Cardiff in 1939.
 He was considered to be a full international of the future but with the war intervening and being of a somewhat shy nature declined to take up the sport as a professional.
 Family History Data